adamrt918/adamrt918.github.io/Resume.md

 **Network Engineer – Inflow LLC (NMCI)  October 2022 – July 2023**

-<![if !supportLists]>· <![endif]>Coordinate with 6 Network Engineers on our team at various locations around DC to help one another and get support for large projects.
+- Coordinate with 6 Network Engineers on our team at various locations around DC to help one another and get support for large projects.

-<![if !supportLists]>· <![endif]>Delegated manager for projects, incidents, and tickets for the whole team, resulting in projects completed in less than a month after bundle issue.
+- Delegated manager for projects, incidents, and tickets for the whole team, resulting in projects completed in less than a month after bundle issue.

-<![if !supportLists]>· <![endif]>Maintain the critical path and meet deadlines for projects and incidents assigned to our area.
+- Maintain the critical path and meet deadlines for projects and incidents assigned to our area.

-<![if !supportLists]>· <![endif]>Deliver comprehensive reports on current projects, incidents, and outages to the site manager.
+- Deliver comprehensive reports on current projects, incidents, and outages to the site manager.

-<![if !supportLists]>· <![endif]>Provided training and guidance for 5 new engineers.
+- Provided training and guidance for 5 new engineers.

-<![if !supportLists]>· <![endif]>Established a curriculum for onboarding new employees and getting them trained for the day-to-day job taskings.
+- Established a curriculum for onboarding new employees and getting them trained for the day-to-day job taskings.

-<![if !supportLists]>· <![endif]>Created and executed a rapid burn down plan after years of backlog.
+- Created and executed a rapid burn down plan after years of backlog.

 **Network Analyst – State Farm  August 2022 – October 2022**